Tat Tvam Asi (That Thou Art) is one of the Mahavakyas of Vedanta. The Other Mahavakyas are Aham Brahmasmi, Prajnanam Brahma, and Ayam Atma Brahma.

 Each of them became triplicated.
 Red became the color of the Fire.
 White and black became the colors of water and food(earth) respectively.
 Fire, water, and food (earth) are mere names.
 The reality is there are three colors.

-The subtlest part of the curd rises to the top when churned and is called butter.
+The subtlest part of the curd rises to the top when churned and it becomes butter.
 Similarly, the subtlest part of the food eaten rises to the top and it becomes the mind.
 Likewise, the subtlest part of the water and fire become Prana and Speech.

 Man is made up of sixteen parts.
 Prana is made up of water and if you don’t drink water, Prana would be cut-off.